-8 Benefit account; benefits. [§ 268B.04]
+12 Benefit account; benefits. [§ 268B.04]

 Subd.
 1. Application for benefits; determination of benefit account.
 Models state's unemployment insurance benefit account determination.
 Requires the commissioner of DEED to determine an eligible applicant's weekly and maximum benefit amount based on their benefit year and wage information.
 Requires certification supporting leave request.
 Provides process and timeline for amended determination.
+Allows an applicant to apply for benefits 60 days in advance of a qualified leave event.

 Subd.
 2. Benefit account requirements.
-Requires an applicant to have earned at least 5.3 percent of the state's average annual wage (\$66,924 x 5.3%) rounded down to the next lower \$100 increment (\$3,500 for 2023) in covered employment in their base period (the most recent four calendar quarters, or as provided in section 268B.01, subdivision 4).
+Requires an applicant to have earned at least \$3,500 for 2023 in covered employment in their base period, which is 5.3 percent of the state's average annual wage (so, 5.3% of \$66,924 for 2023) rounded down to the next lower \$100 increment.
+Their base period is the most recent four calendar quarters, or as provided in section 268B.01, subdivision 4.